StarbeamOne/blog.starbeam.one/content/article/2023/02/Announcing-Alpha-II.md

 ### What's Next?

-Going forward, I am going to make a concentrated effort to release alphas every two months, culminating in our first beta on August 1st, 2023.
+Going forward, I am going to make a concentrated effort to release alphas every two months (🤞), culminating in our first beta on August 1st, 2023.
 The beta should have us "feature complete" and working on quality toward our first RTM which should be a few months after this.
 I am going to wait until we get closer to Beta I to figure out when this might be.

 **Alpha III**: April 4th, 2023